6. Settings#

 Important

-Use the moustache to quietly approach and intercept the selected flight line!
+Use the moustache to quietly approach and intercept the selected flight line.

-6.13.
+6.15.
 Helicopter specific settings#

 The default installation of NAVIGATOR includes some predefined settings that are optimized for use in an airplane.
-However, if the NAVIGATOR is being used in a helicopter, certain adjustments may be necessary to enhance navigation and reduce pilot workload.
-Below are some suggested settings for helicopter flights:
+If NAVIGATOR is being used in a helicopter, certain adjustments may be necessary to enhance navigation and reduce pilot workload.

-Auto zoom settings - interception angle
+Auto zoom settings - Interception angle

 The interception angle is set to 10 or 20 degrees by default.
 In a helicopter, set the interception angle in the auto zoom settings to 20 degrees.
 This helps minimize the frequent switching between single line and overall display modes.